Deploy - what the managed configuration gives you.

 Tenant architecture

-One managed instance per tenant - primary plus an optional sync replica in the same region - fronted by a per-tenant managed wildcard cert and a single hashed bearer token.
+One managed instance per tenant - primary plus an optional warm standby in the same region - fronted by a per-tenant managed wildcard cert and a single hashed bearer token.
 No shared load balancer, no shared disk, no shared memory.
 Account & billing (signup, console) is global; your data stays in the region you pick.

 Sharding, replicas, and high availability are engine-level concerns, not infrastructure tricks.
 There is one managed engine per tenant - nothing extra to schedule.